WebotixDev/FirebaseNotificationInLaravel/README.md

     - Confirm the prompt — the .json file will be downloaded.
     - This file contains your Firebase credentials — store it securely and do not commit it to source control (like GitHub).
  - ✅ Step 5: Locate this json file in following path of your project
-    - storage app/firebase/firebase_file.json
+    - storage/app/firebase/firebase_file.json

-## Step 6
- - Create Services Folder in following path of your laravel project.
+## Step 6: Create Services Folder in following path of your laravel project.

     ```bash
         App/Services
     ```